Posted on

 The most significant difference is that allergies present quickly and can generally be easily identified thanks to the quick onset of symptoms.
 A blood or skin test administered by an allergist can also help you determine your specific food allergies, empowering you with the information you need to improve your wellness by avoiding those foods.

 The onset of common food sensitivities, however, is slow and sometimes almost nonexistent if you only consume a small amount of food to which you are sensitive.
 This makes identifying your bioenergetic dietary sensitivity potentially more challenging.
-Many people detect their sensitivity through dedicated food sensitivity diet changes, another, perhaps easier, method is taking a bioenergetic dietary scan.
+Many people detect their sensitivity through dedicated food sensitivity diet changes.
+Another, perhaps easier, method is taking a bioenergetic dietary scan.

 Cheese and walnuts on wooden platter